shorepine/tulipcc/docs/tulip_api.md

 ## Sprites
-You can have up to 32 sprites on screen at once, and have 32KB of bitmap data to store them in.
+You can have up to 32 bitmap sprites on screen at once, and have 32KB of bitmap data to store them in.
 Sprites have collision detection built in.
 Sprites are drawn in order of sprite index, so sprite index 5 will draw on top of sprite index 3 if they share pixel space.

 ```python